 Lemon linzer cookies are tender, lemony and buttery morsels, that you won’t be able to stop eating.
 Make the easy dough, roll it out, cut out cookies, bake and enjoy!

 If you love the taste of lemons in baked stuff like me, this cookie is a must to add to your repertoire.
 And not just for the holidays.

-I added lemon zest and lemon juice to the dough, and it instantly elevated the seemingly simple cookie.
+I upgraded the classic Czech cookie by adding lemon zest and lemon juice to the dough, and it instantly elevated the whole taste of it.

 Linzer cookies are typically decorated and filled with fruit jam, but this one just gets an egg wash and little sprinkling of coarse sugar on top before baking, and that’s that.

 Like most good recipes, this is a low-maintenance cookie dough with a few important ingredients.